gruposantander/digital-trust-docs/docs/personas.md

 ## Trevor – Limited Company

 Trevor is the Account Manager for a private limited company called Veleta, an SME with average turnover of 350k which mainly operates and sales online via other distribution platforms.

+## Joao - Low Income Informal Job

+Joao is a young journalist, without a bank account who works in a little local news agency among other informal jobs.